 Caring for a Pitcher plant may sound intimidating if you breeze past countless guidelines on the internet.

-But to be honest, a Pitcher plant is closer to your typical indoor plants than you can imagine.
-We must ensure that the plants get as close to their natural habitat possible.
+But honestly, a Pitcher plant is closer to your typical indoor plants than you can imagine.
+We must ensure the plants get as close to their natural habitat as possible.

 Ensuring that the soil hydration, air humidity, and environmental stress are closer to its natural habitat can guarantee a phenomenal Pitcher plant for your indoor or outdoor garden.